LucasBielinski/employee-tracker/README.md

 ## Installation

-in oreder to use this application, you must npm i inquirer@8.2.4, dotenv, mysql2, and console.table.
+in order to use this application, you must npm i inquirer@8.2.4, dotenv, mysql2, and console.table.

 ## Usage